 Our awesome view from the apartment

-Resort: Grandvalira has 210 km slopes and 67 ski lifts.
+Grandvalira ski resort: Grandvalira has 210 km slopes and 67 ski lifts.
 Pas de la Casa/Grau Roig/Soldeu/El Tarter/Canillo/Encamp are all parts of the resort and these towns are all well connected.
 Having so many slopes guarantees no one will be bored and everyone has something for their own abilities.
-We had a 5 day ski pass and the lifts and slopes were not busy at all except for the weekend, which was expected.
+We had a 5-day ski pass and the lifts and slopes were not busy at all except for the weekend, which was expected.

 Lunch vouchers: We purchased ski passes with lunch vouchers, which saved us some money.
 It was a good idea as food can get expensive on the slopes.
 The vouchers included chips +drink + a warm sandwich (quite a big baguette) or hamburger.
 There is at least one restaurant in every sector where you can use the vouchers.

-Your ski pass comes with a unique code, that you can use for the wifi, which is accesible at the restaurants on the slopes.
+Your ski pass comes with a unique code, that you can use for the wifi, which is accessible at the restaurants on the slopes.

 Equipment hire: We hired our ski equipment from Nordic Esports.
 They were very professional.
 The process was quick and easy.
 We also rented a locker 5 Euro/day.
 The lockers are located next to the slopes at Nordic Esports and they are suitable to store 4 sets of skis and boots at the same time.